History of Christianity in Romania: East Roman Empire period

 Most Christian objects from the 4th to 6th centuries found in the former province of Dacia Traiana were imported from the Roman Empire.
 The idea that public edifices were transformed into Christian cult sites at Slăveni and Porolissum has not been unanimously accepted by archaeologists.
 One of the first Christian objects found in Transylvania was a pierced bronze inscription discovered at Biertan.
 A few 4th century graves in the Sântana de Mureș–Chernyakhov necropolises was arranged in a Christian orientation.
 Clay lamps bearing depictions of crosses from the 5th and 6th centuries were also found here.

+The spread of Christianity in the former Roman Dacia is connected to the Constantinian reconquest of parts of the former Roman Dacia.
+At the Roman fortress of Sucidava (Olt county) have been discovered the largest number of early Christian finds in the former Roman Dacia, most of them dating from the 4th century.
+Other objects bearing probable Christian symbols were found as far as Alba Iulia, Dej, Lipova, Deva, Cluj-Napoca, Zlatna.

 Dacia Traiana was dominated by "Taifali, Victuali, and Tervingi" around 350.
 Christian teachings among the Tervingi who formed the Western Goths started in the 3rd century.
 For instance, the ancestors of Ulfilas, who was consecrated "bishop of the Christians in the Getic land" in 341, had been captured in Capadocia (Turkey) around 250.
 During the first Gothic persecution of Christians in 348, Ulfilas was expelled to Moesia, where he continued to preach Greek, Latin, and Gothic languages.
 During the second persecution between 369 and 372, many believers were martyred, including Sabbas the Goth.
 The remains of twenty-six Gothic martyrs were transferred to the Roman Empire after the invasion of the Huns in 376.